RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 * Bookinfo Application with no rating stars at `http://$BOOK_URL/productpage`

-To verify this, open the Grafana Dashboard:
+To verify this, open the Grafana Dashboard (find this URL via _Networking > Routes_)

 Scroll down to the **ratings** service in _Istio Service Metrics Dashboard_ and notice that the requests coming from the reviews service have stopped: